imixs/imixs-saga/README.md

 Imixs-Microservice is based on the Java EE specification and can be deployed into any Java EE application server like [JBoss/Wildfly](http://wildfly.org/), GlassFish or [Payara](http://www.payara.fish/).
 See the [Imixs-Workflow deployment guide](http://www.imixs.org/doc/deployment/index.html) for further information about deployment and configuration.

 ### Docker
-Imixs-Microservice provides also a docker image.
-This makes is easy to run the Imixs-Microservice in a Docker container.
+Imixs-Microservice provides a docker image making it easy to run the Imixs-Microservice out of the box in a Docker container.

-If you do not want to install the Imixs-Microservice by yourself, you can skip this chapter and jump directly to the Docker section below.
+To start the service copy the docker-compose.yml file into your workspace and start the containers:

+	docker-compose up

+The docker-compose.yml file defines the application stack consisting of a postgres database and a wildfly container:

+	version: '3'

+	services:

+	  db:
+	    image: postgres:9.6.1
+	    environment:
+	      POSTGRES_PASSWORD: adminadmin
+	      POSTGRES_DB: workflow

+	  app:
+	    image: imixs/imixs-microservice
+	    environment:
+	      WILDFLY_PASS: adminadmin
+	      DEBUG: "true"
+	      POSTGRES_USER: "postgres"
+	      POSTGRES_PASSWORD: "adminadmin"
+	      POSTGRES_CONNECTION: "jdbc:postgresql://db/workflow"
+	    ports:
+	      - "8080:8080"
+	      - "9990:9990"

 ### Imixs-Admin Client

-The [Imixs-Admin Client](http://www.imixs.org/doc/administration.html) is a web tool to administrate a running instance of the Imixs-Worklfow engine.
+The [Imixs-Admin Client](http://www.imixs.org/doc/administration.html) is a web tool to administrate a running instance of the Imixs-Workflow engine.
 The Imixs-Admin tool can be deployed in addition to the Imixs-Microservice.

 <img src="imixs-admin-client-01.png" width="800" />